 - ADVANCED SEARCH

-The Omega Watch Company was founded by Louis Brandt, who set up an assembly workshop in La Chaux-de-fonds in the year 1848.
-The Omega Watch Company has always been defined by its pioneering spirit.
-Omega has actively participated in some of the most adventurous events in history, such as being the first official timekeeper of the 1932 Olympic Games in Los Angeles, Marine activity and Sailing, and ultimately Space Exploration.
+Omega Watches was founded by Louis Brandt, who set up an assembly workshop in La Chaux-de-fonds in the year 1848.
+Omega is one of the most popular brands of Swiss watches and has always been defined by its pioneering spirit.
+Omega has actively participated in some of the most adventurous events in history including the olympic games being the official timekeeper of the Olympics, and their dive watches always found their place with marine activity and sailing expeditions, and ultimately Space Exploration.

 In 1948, Omega SA launches the "Seamaster Pro" line, which is the first watch to have a strong, water-resistant casing.
 In 1952, Omega launches their popular "Constellation" series.
 In 1957, Omega launches the "Speedmaster" which eventually passes 11 NASA environmental tests and becomes the first and remains the only watch to land on the moon in 1969.